Skip to main content

 /initInitialize or update the AGENTS.md memory file in the project

-/memoryOpen the memory manager for user, project, and local memory files
+/memoryOpen the memory overview for user, project, local, and auto-memory entries

 /questSpec-driven delegated task